Disclosure: I may receive commission for items purchased through links. This helps keep our site free to readers.

 Vampires were initially depicted as bloated, purplish, and often had a bad case of hair fall.
 This chilling visage came complete with sharp fingernails and long teeth.

-A newly-dead corpse may indeed have bloating (from trapped bodily gasses), will be discolored, and may have the appearance of longer hair, fingernails and teeth due to the skin receding.
+A newly-dead corpse was often bloated (from trapped bodily gasses), might be discolored and could have the appearance of longer hair, fingernails and teeth due to the skin receding.
 (Eew.)

 Then Came Dracula